yxepedition/yxepedition.github.io/_posts/2018-05-24-superstores.md

 <img src="{{site.baseurl}}/images/walmart.jpg" alt="walmart entrance" style="width: 60%">

 I returned to Walmart once more the following week, this time along with Jackie, Claudia and Jazmin (another fellow GRI from Mexico).
 We spent 3 hours there but I felt good about my choices.
 I think I'm getting better at shopping.
+I call it "cautious ransacking".

 Overall, I feel there's a lot of "super" options to buy stuff here.
 But if you're from India, don't convert the price to INR.
 Just don't.